augustss/verse-semantics/Book/docs/04_functions.md

 FastInstance.Move()  # Uses 2.0 (overridden value)
 ```

-### Type System Interactions
+### Interactons with Types

-Named and default parameters interact with Verse's type system (see [Types](07_types.md)) in specific ways:
+Named and default parameters interact with the type system in the following specific ways:

-**Subtyping with defaults**: A function with default parameters is a subtype of the same function without those parameters:
+A function with default parameters is a subtype of the same function without those parameters:

 ```verse
 ProcessData(?Required:int, ?Optional:int = 0):int =